Ethnic groups in Sierra Leone: Temne

 The Temne are thought to have come from Futa Jallon, which is in present-day Guinea.
-They have strong relationship with the Fullaa and Susu they are also widely spread in West Africa, being the third African Muslim to accept Islam after the Fullaa and Medingo.
+They have strong relationship with the Fullaa and Susu they are also widely spread in West Africa, being the third African muslim group to accept Islam after the Fullaa and Medingo.
 Sierra Leone's former president Ernest Bai Koroma is the first ethnic Temne to be elected to the office.
 The majority of the Temne support the All People's Congress.